 2. Jude the Obscure (Oxford World’s Classics) (1895).
 This novel was reportedly burned by the Bishop of Wakefield, though whether it’s because of the relationship between Jude Fawley and his cousin Sue Bridehead, or the sibling murder (and suicide) committed by one of their children, is hard to say.
 It’s undoubtedly a bleak book, with the working-class Jude harbouring aspirations to enter the world of ‘Christminster’ (that’s Oxford in Hardy’s world), though the world – and his love affairs – threaten to conspire against such a plan at every turn.

 1. Tess of the d’Urbervilles (Oxford World’s Classics) (1891).
 We’ve written about this before in our post about the best Victorian novels ever written where we placed it at number 3, so we’ll add little here except to say that Hardy drew on a number of details from local news stories – the blood dripping from the ceiling, for instance, was taken from a real-life event – to create this, his greatest tragedy and probably his finest novel.
 ‘Tess’, by the way, is short for Teresa, the heroine’s full given name.

-If you enjoyed this whistle-stop tour of Hardy’s best fiction, take a look at these interesting facts about Thomas Hardy’s life and one of his finest early poems, ‘Neutral Tones’.
+If you enjoyed this whistle-stop tour of Hardy’s best fiction, take a look at these interesting facts about Thomas Hardy’s life and our discussion of his classic poem ‘During Wind and Rain’.
 You might also enjoy our pick of Joseph Conrad’s best novels and Dickens’s best novels.
 Shakespeare fans might like our 10 Shakespeare plays everyone should read.